Ayuilos/MultiResourceEIP/README.md

     function acceptResource(uint256 tokenId, uint256 resourceIndex) external;

     /*
-    @notice Reject a resource, dropping it from the pending array.
+    @notice Rejects a resource, dropping it from the pending array.
     @dev Drops the resource from the pending array.
 Array order is not preserved.
     @param tokenId the token to reject a resource
     @param resourceIndex the index of the resource to reject